 Days and opening hours

 Every day throughout the year between 10.30 am and 6 pm.
 Closed on Monday.
-Closed exceptionally on January 1st, May 1st and December 25th.
 9:30am - 6pm on weekends and during school holidays in Zone C.

 Free entry for children < 18 years, Job-seeker, disabled people and accompanying persons.
 Group rate available for > 20 people.

+The ticket for the Musée national Picasso-Paris is a single ticket giving access to all current exhibitions.
 Free under conditions and for all the first sunday of every month.
-Included in the Paris Museum Pass.
+Included in the Paris Museum Pass: free access.

 - Ticketing in number